jessica-arroyo/kaggle_titanic_challenge/README.md

 The `Figure 2` shows the result obtained when evaluating pipeline_4 with the test set available on the Kaggle platform.

+### Figure 2: Score obtained on the Kaggle platform

 <table>
   <tr>
     <td><img src="score.png" alt="Figure 1"></td>